Application Instructions - Doctorate

 - Research Objective - why the student is interested in the topic and what will be the research contribution

-- Methodology - either feasable or potential
+- Methodology - either feasible or potential

 FINANCIAL FORM (Financial Form)